-A few notes;
+A few notes:

-- Using the distributed script only makes sense when running at least two cuckoo nodes. - The distributed script can be run on a machine that also runs a Cuckoo daemon and REST API, however, make sure it has enough disk space if the intention is to submit a lot of samples.
+- Using Distributed Cuckoo only makes sense when running at least two cuckoo nodes. - Distributed Cuckoo can be run on a machine that also runs a Cuckoo daemon and REST API, however, make sure it has enough disk space if the intention is to submit a lot of samples.